cylewitruk/k8s-aggr-healthcheck-example/README.md

           value: "http://localhost:15020/quitquitquit"
 ```

-**Note**: Make sure your container returns a non-zero exit code so Kubernetes knows its failed.
-If you're entrypoint is a shellscript, the exit code of the _last command in the script_ will be returned, which in the case of the script above is `0`.
+**Note**: Make sure your container returns a non-zero exit code so Kubernetes knows it's failed.
+If your entrypoint is a shellscript, the exit code of the _last command in the script_ will be returned, which in the case of the script above is `0`.
 I fumbled on this, and it took me a while to realize that's why Kubernetes wasn't restarting my container.

 ## Credits